antoineThomasCode/npm-modal-package/README.md

 import Modal from "at-modal-package"
 ```

-In your component, you have create a new state and use the modal component width props you need :
+In your component, you have to create a new state and use the modal component width props you need :

 ```
 //state for the modal